AMELIE

 Get Involved

+Stakeholder and public involvement is essential to the success of AMELIE.
 Public involvement is essential to the success of AMELIE.
-There will be opportunities to help shape the research, take part in focus groups and surveys, read materials and help in patient recruitment to clinical trials.
+There will be opportunities to help shape the research, take part in focus groups and surveys, read materials and assist in patient recruitment to clinical trials.

 Ready to get started?